Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: You no longer need to put the playable units var names into d_player_entities or d_entities_tt_blufor/d_entities_tt_opfor in x_init\fn_preinit.sqf anymore.
 The var names are still needed just not in those arrays anymore
 - Changed: When ace is found use ace arsenal instead of BI virtual arsenal (works also for ranked mode except uniforms and items for now)
 - Changed: Added ACE support for different medical items (by Boersencrash321)
+- Added: Support for special rank "General"
+- Fixed: Script error in fn_db_loadsavegame_server which broke bonus air positions (and probably others) when a DB save game was loaded

 3.90
 ATTENTION: ALL mission.sqm files have changed